rvzm/zboe/README.md

 #  zboe 0.1 by rvzm
-## zombie  hunting game for eggdrop
+ zombie  hunting game for eggdrop

+# INSTALL
-# clone into eggdrop scripts/ folder
-# add "source scripts/zboe/main.tcl" to your conf
-# edit scripts/zboe/zboe-settings.tcl to your liking
+ clone into eggdrop scripts/ folder add "source scripts/zboe/main.tcl" to your conf edit scripts/zboe/zboe-settings.tcl to your liking

 # SETTINGS
  pugtrig - public trigger character.
 EXAMPLE: set to @ to use @shoot, or ^ to use ^shoot, etc